Board, Bureau and Advisors

 The Bureau Committee of Global Home for Indigenous Peoples are composed of following founding members

-Brij was raised by my multi-generational Tharu family (Tharu people are the second-largest Indigenous group in Nepal and are Indigenous to the Southern foothills of the Himalayas where the Rhinos and the Elephants roamed freely).
+Mr. Brijlal Chaudhari was raised by my multi-generational Tharu family (Tharu people are the second-largest Indigenous group in Nepal and are Indigenous to the Southern foothills of the Himalayas where the Rhinos and the Elephants roamed freely).
 He carries his grandfather’s and mother’s teachings of simplicity, patience, respect, kindness, compassion, equity, justice, diplomacy, leadership, customary laws/governance, and love for all beings.
 These gifts have helped him navigate diverse spaces and have lived and worked around the world.

 Brij has 15+ years of professional experience leading social justice programs and organizations.
 Prior to founding Global Home for Indigenous People, he worked at an Indigenous organization in Canada.
 He also holds a Master’s degree in Public Administration from Middlebury Institute of International Studies, Monterey, California.
 He is also an advisor to the UN Permanent Forum on Indigenous Issues (UNPFII) Member, Asia Representative.
 Additionally, he was selected as Jeanne Sauvé Fellow, Canada (a Leadership Fellowship) in 2015.